 Brand equity is the value created by consumer perception of a brand name, rather than the products the brand sells.
-If consumers’ perceptions of a particular brand are bad, then the brand equity is low.
-It is crucial for businesses as it builds a pool of loyal customers that will bring in continual revenue.
-It also boosts a brand’s reputation which is needed for generating positive news and buzz around the brand and increasing awareness.
+If consumers’ perceptions of a particular brand are bad, then the brand equity is low, and vice versa.

-Our next goal for building brand equity is to make the target audience think and feel a certain way about our brand and products.
+Our next goal for building brand equity is to make sure the target audience thinks and feels a certain way about our brand and products.
 This is achieved with an effective marketing strategy.
-Relevance of content, promotion, brand image, and influencers are all important aspects of our strategy.
-Connecting with relevant influencers is useful as they are often considered experts in their field, therefore partnering with them will help to boost our own credibility and following.
-Influencer databases are brilliant tools for reaching influencers that are targeted and relevant.
+The relevance of content, promotion, brand image are all important aspects of our strategy.

 For more information on how you can use media monitoring tools for research, check out our blog.